-Blog · Review Essay · May 2026
+Blog · Review Essay · Last reviewed June 19, 2026

 You Are Not a Gadget and the Fight Against Template Personhood

 Jaron Lanier's You Are Not a Gadget is an early Web 2.0 manifesto whose AI-era value is sharper than its period details.
 It argues that software does not merely host culture.
 It formats people.
-Read after social feeds, recommender systems, generative media, and companion bots, the book becomes a warning about interfaces that make humans easier to process by making them smaller than they are.
+Read after social feeds, recommender systems, generative media, and companion bots, the book becomes a warning about systems that make humans easier to process by making them smaller than they are.

 The Book